dotnet/beginner-series/Modernization/README.md

 ## Video 7 : Upgrading ASP.NET apps

-In this video we will demonstrate how to an ASP.NET application from bot .NET Framework and .NET Core and later.
+In this video, we'll demonstrate how to upgrade an ASP.NET application from .NET Framework to .NET Core and later.

 [Upgrading ASP.NET apps](https://youtu.be/j1kqZW07v6Y)

 ## Video 8 : Upgrading Azure Functions

-In this video we will demonstrate how to upgrade Azure Functions to the latest .NET and the latest version of Azure Functions.
+In this video, we'll demonstrate how to upgrade Azure Functions to the latest .NET and the latest version of Azure Functions.

 [Upgrading Azure Functions](https://youtu.be/iW9h5INroZg)